Skip to main content

 Preview of the Free Hospitality & Restaurant CV Example You Can Download

-Use this editable hospitality resume template if you want a layout that feels clean, practical, and easy to adapt for guest-facing hiring.
-This resume and CV format works well for hotel, restaurant, front desk, server, hostess, and broader service roles.
-Review the structure first, then download the Word version and tailor it to your own background.
+Choose this editable hospitality resume template if you want a layout that is clean, practical, and easy to customize for guest-facing roles.
+This resume and CV format works well for hotel, restaurant, front desk, server, hostess, and other service positions.
+Review the structure, then download the Word version and tailor it to your own experience.

 Reviewed by Daniel K., Resume Consultant

-This layout works because it feels polished without becoming stiff.
-It fits hospitality well, especially when recruiters want to see guest contact, service pace, teamwork, and day-to-day reliability presented in a clean, readable way.
+This layout works because it remains polished without feeling rigid.
+It is a strong fit for hospitality, especially when recruiters want to quickly see guest contact, service pace, teamwork, and daily reliability presented in a clean, readable format.

 Who This Hospitality & Restaurant Resume Template Works Best For

-This template is built for service roles that depend on guest contact, teamwork, pace, and reliable day-to-day execution.
-Whether you call it a resume or a CV, it works best when employers expect customer care, communication, organization, and a polished service mindset.
+This template is designed for service roles where guest contact, teamwork, pace, and consistent daily performance matter.
+Whether you call it a resume or a CV, it works best when employers look for customer care, communication skills, organization, and a polished approach to service.

 • Hotel candidates who need a clearer resume for front desk work, reservations, guest check-in, guest communication, and daily hospitality support.